-With Sky Cable being unable to provide direct-to-home (DTH) service following the lapse of its franchise, the Company continued to focus in growing its broadband subscriber base.
-Following this direction, Sky Cable's revenues amounted to \$\mathbb{P}2.1\$ billion, despite the absence of DTH services.
+With Sky Cable being unable to provide direct-to-home (DTH) service following the lapse of its franchise, the Company continued to focus on growing its broadband subscriber base.
+Following this direction, Sky Cable's revenues amounted to \$\mathbb{P}4.1\$ billion, despite the absence of DTH service.